 The CC4 Museum of Welsh Cricket won the Kieran Hegerty Award at the Celtic Media Festival, held in Cornwall in April 2014, with the judging panel commenting on the Museum's imaginative and innovative use of technology in engaging with visitors of all ages.
 Furthermore the Museum received recognition in the ECB's Business of Cricket Awards at the end of 2014.

-OPENING TIMES - 2016/17
+OPENING TIMES - 2019

-Please ring 02920 419383 to check availability ahead of visits on non-match days.
-A Stadium Tour (@£5 per adult) is available on certain non-match days, lasting for approx. 90 minutes. .
+Please ring 02920 419383 to check availability of car parking ahead of visits on these non-match days.
+A Stadium Tour (@£5 per adult) is also available from 2pm, lasting for approx. 90 minutes.

-MUSEUM TALKS - 2016/17
+MUSEUM TALKS (2019)

-Each of the talks will be £3 in advance for current Glamorgan members or £4 on the door on the night.
+Each talk will be £3 in advance for current Glamorgan members or £4 on the door on the night.
 For non-members, it’s £4 in advance or £5 on the door (Price includes complimentary tea and coffee).